3L33tmakersUnited/Archive-List/README.md

 # Archive-List
 Find HTML5 games, Flash games, and more!
 This is an archive.
 I care about the future of new programmers.
-THIS IS FOR SAFETY IN THE FUTURE IF IT GETS DELETED AND THESE ARE UNDER PROTECTION.
-DO NOT COPY FOR YOUR GAIN.
+If you use these files, give credit to these awesome bois below!
 I also have some instructions that are inside of the Wiki section.

 ### People I would like to thank for providing the files